Vitality-Fitness/cardiffsportsmassage.co.uk/content/about-sports-massage.md

 - Kinesiology taping <span class="badge badge-success">New</span>
 - and many more...

+### Preparing for Treatment

+If you are expecting your legs to be massaged, please wear shorts to your appointment.

 <a class="btn btn-primary" href="https://app.acuityscheduling.com/schedule.php?owner=14767332" role="button">Book Appointment</a> <a class="btn btn-primary" href="/gift-vouchers/" role="button">Buy Gift Voucher</a>